aldomann/blog-website/_posts/2018-04-22-custom-domains-and-https.md

 Writing this post I discovered that apparently, if you are using CloudFlare, which I am, you can also take advantage of [Automatic HTTPS Rewrites](https://www.cloudflare.com/website-optimization/automatic-https-rewrite/).

-Just tried it and it works, meaning that I didn't really need to use `replace:` inside every call to CSS, JS file or image...
+Just tried it and it seems works (needs more testing though), meaning that I didn't really need to use `replace:` inside every call to CSS, JS file or image...
 At least I had fun ¯\\\_(ツ)_/¯